Last updated: September 16, 2019

 Often called the silent disease, Chlamydia often presents no symptoms.

-In fact about 75% of women and 50% of men will not experience no indications that they have a sexually transmitted disease.
+In fact, about 75% of women and 50% of men will not experience any indications that they have a sexually transmitted disease.

 This can be especially dangerous for pregnant women.
 Chlamydia during pregnancy can be dangerous and even fatal for an unborn baby, yet is easily treated.